 Social media: why silence can be golden

-Social media.
+Social media for business.
 We all have it, do it, use it, love it and hate it in varying degrees.
 It has undeniably changed the way we do business.
 But sometimes, enough can be enough.

 Much of the advice about how to leverage the power of social media for business revolves around frequency and consistency, which is sound advice for those seeking to rapidly establish and grow an audience.
 And yet lately, I’ve noticed an interesting paradox emerging.